Freda Diesing: Artwork

 Diesing began her carving career when she was 42 years old using traditional formline design.
 She carved portrait masks and bowls as well as totem poles.
 She designed ceremonial button blankets and carved wall panels for the Prince Rupert General Hospital.
 She was part of the major revival in Northwest Coast art in the 1960s.

 Her poles include two poles raised at the Tsimshian community of Kitsumkalum near Terrace, B.C., with the assistance of a Tsimshian team, a 1987 pole for the RCMP station in Terrace, and poles in Prince Rupert.

 Legacy and awards

 Diesing was a master carver, painter, educator and champion of First Nations art and culture.
 Her students include acclaimed artists Dempsey Bob, Norman Tait, her nephew Don Yeomans, and many others.
 She lived in Terrace in her later years, and can be credited with instructing numerous students throughout the Pacific Northwest.

 Diesing has received many honors and awards.
 She was recognized by the National Aboriginal Achievement Foundation, now Indspire, who awarded her the National Aboriginal Achievement Award in Winnipeg in March 2002.
 She received an honorary doctorate from the University of Northern British Columbia in May 2002.
-In 2006, Coast Mountain College created the Freda Diesing School of Northwest Coast Art, located in Terrace, British Columbia and named in her honor.
+In 2006 the Freda Diesing School of Northwest Coast Art was created in Terrace, British Columbia and named in her honor.

 She has served as artist-in-residence in the Dominican Republic and participated in sculpture symposia in Finland.